A general Banach-Stone type theorem and applications: Consequences

-In \cite{MR3162258}, Li and Wong proved Theorem \ref{theoremliwong}, which can be seen as a generalization of Theorem \ref{theoremadditivekaplansky}.
-We will proceed in the opposite direction, i.e., by proving their result (or more precisely, the specific case where the domains are compact) instead as a consequence of the more general Theorem \ref{theoremkaplansky}.
-Let $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$
+We will now recover a theorem of Li and Wong, \cite[Theorem 2.2]{MR3162258}, which can be seen as a generalization of Theorem \ref{theoremadditivekaplansky}.
+We will proceed in the opposite direction, i.e., by proving their result instead as a consequence of the more general Theorem \ref{theoremkaplansky}.
+Let $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$.

 \begin{theorem}[Li--Wong \cite{MR3162258}] Let $X$ and $Y$ be compact Hausdorff spaces, and $\mathcal{A}(X)$ and $\mathcal{A}(Y)$ be two regular vector sublattices of $C(X,\mathbb{K})$ and $C(Y,\mathbb{K})$, respectively.
-Suppose that $T:\mathcal{A}(X)\to \mathcal{A}(Y)$ is a $\mathbb{K}$-linear isomorphism which preserves non-vanishing functions, that is, for all $f\in\mathcal{A}(X)$,
+Suppose that $T\colon \mathcal{A}(X)\to \mathcal{A}(Y)$ is a $\mathbb{K}$-linear isomorphism which preserves non-vanishing functions, that is, for all $f\in\mathcal{A}(X)$,

-Then there is a homeomorphism $\phi:Y\to X$ and a continuous non-vanishing function $p:Y\to\mathbb{K}$ such that $Tf(y)=p(y)f(\phi(y))$ for all $f\in\mathcal{A}(X)$ and $y\in Y$. \end{theorem}
+Then there is a homeomorphism $\phi\colon Y\to X$ and a continuous non-vanishing function $p\colon Y\to\mathbb{K}$ such that $Tf(y)=p(y)f(\phi(y))$ for all $f\in\mathcal{A}(X)$ and $y\in Y$. \end{theorem}

 The following technical lemma is the main necessary tool of the proof.
-We do not assume that $\mathcal{A}(X)$ contains the constant functions, however since it is a regular lattice then it contains a strictly positive function $F$ satisfying $0<F<1/2$ (see the beggining of the proof of theorem \ref{theoremliwong} below).
+We do not assume that $\mathcal{A}(X)$ contains the constant functions, however since it is a regular lattice then it contains a strictly positive function $F$ satisfying $0<F<1/2$ (see the beginning of the proof of Theorem \ref{theoremliwong} below).
 The use of the constant function ``$1/2$'' in the proof of \cite[Lemma 2.3]{MR3162258} can be replaced by $F$.

 \begin{lemma}[{\cite[Lemma 2.3]{MR3162258}}] Any $T$ as in Theorem \ref{theoremliwong} is a $\perp$-isomorphism. \end{lemma}